EmmanuelMmanda/laravel-obfs/README.md

 **Backup and Restore**
 Backup
+Backups are stored in `PROJECTROOTDIR/M_obfuscate_backups`.
 You can create backups of obfuscated files with the --backup option:

 ```bash
 php artisan mObfuscate:all --backup